rustic-games/learn-gfx-hal/book/src/03_clear_the_window.md

   first.](https://caseymuratori.com/blog_0025)

 Even before we know _any details about how `gfx-hal` works_, we're going to just write out how we _think_ we should be able to use it.
-How we think it's be easiest to use.
+How we think it would be easiest to use.
 Once it's built we will be calling the methods a lot more than we'll be implementing the methods, so unless we end up with some sort of performance disaster or impossible requirement we'll keep the exterior simple